 At around ₵4.12 ($0.83) per litre, the supposedly high cost of fuel in Accra has dictated the choice of cars used for business.
 Small cars appear to be the predominant choice for e-hailing drivers, presumably because they are optimally low on fuel consumption.

 At a price point, it is an entirely different level of challenge choosing between Taxify and Uber without giving in to the usual superficial analysis.

 A rider who once rode with Taxify narrates how her driver, Yaw (not real name) kept warning against making use of Uber for long trips.
 Whereas, both platforms have a similar pricing policy of measuring journeys essentially on the kilometres travelled.

 A significant difference although is Uber’s base fare of ₵1.70 compared to Taxify’s ₵1.45.
 Further investigation later revealed that Taxify's commission on each ride is 10%, while Uber takes 25%.

 Also, the estimated fare on Taxify usually increases beyond normal charges during peak periods, where requests on the app take a longer time to pull up available drivers.

 Seeing that people still carry out transactions in cash, it is safe to say Ghana is still a predominantly cash-based economy.
 And in spite of the card option, most drivers expect to be paid in cash.

 On the surface, there is nothing wrong with that.
 But hiding underneath are some very unpleasant situations.
 For instance, where coins appear to have been phased out from circulation in a country like Nigeria, in Ghana coins are still a valuable legal tender.

 E-hailing and coins could be a bad fit where drivers have to give a customer their balance in coins but do not have it.
-Sometimes it can be worse, as drivers deliberately claim to not have these coins, thereby rubbing the rider off a few pesewas (the local name for coins in Ghana).
+Sometimes it can be worse, as drivers deliberately claim to not have these coins, thereby robbing the rider off a few pesewas (the local name for coins in Ghana).